utkueray/TeaDo/README.md

    <img src="https://github.com/utkueray/TeaDo/blob/main/teaDo_logo.png?raw=true" alt="TeaDo"/>
 </p>

 TeaDo is a note-taking/to-do app which runs on a backend and databse service that utilizes Django framework.
-Client application developed in Swift 5, works with and above iOS 13.6 and runs on both iPhone and iPad.
-App is localized for both English and Turkish, app language is selected based on device's language preference.
+Client application developed in Swift 5 with [Clean Swift Architecture](https://clean-swift.com) (a.k.a VIP) which is Uncle Bob's Clean Architecture, works with iOS 13.6+ and runs on both iPhone and iPad.
+App is localized for both English and Turkish, app language is selected automatically based on device's language preference.

 ## Backend Requirements
 - Python 3.9+
-- Django 3.1
+- Django 4.0.2
-- Django REST Framework
+- Django REST Framework 3.13.1
+- CoreApi 2.3.3

 ## All in one installation
 1. [Install Docker Compose](https://docs.docker.com/compose/install/)